Sanctions against Russia

 The Armed Forces Compensation Scheme compensates for injury, illness or death caused by service on or after 6 April 2005.

-The Armed Forces Compensation Scheme (3 MB , PDF)
+The Armed Forces Compensation Scheme (2 MB , PDF)

-Current and former armed forces personnel can claim compensation any injury or illness which was caused by service.
+Current and former armed forces personnel can claim compensation for any injury or illness which was caused by service.
 Family members may claim for compensation for personnel whose death was caused by service.

 There are two main schemes.
-The armed forces compensation scheme (ACFS) applies from 6 April 2005, while the War Pensions scheme applies to claims for injuries or illnesses prior to that date.
+The Armed Forces Compensation Scheme (ACFS) applies from 6 April 2005, while the War Pensions Scheme applies to claims for injuries or illnesses prior to that date.

 The AFCS applies when the illness or injury was caused as a result of service on or after 6 April 2005.

-The AFCS provides a lump sum payment for pain and suffering.
+The AFCS provides a lump sum payment for “pain and suffering.”
 For those who suffer significant loss of earning capacity, the scheme also offers a regular tax-free ‘Guaranteed Income Payment’ (GIP), payable for life.

 It is a no-fault scheme which means payment is made without admitting fault.
 Receiving a payment does not preclude an individual from bringing a claim through the common law damages route, although an individual cannot be compensated twice for the same injury.